Project-KeL/KeL/README.md

 [entry] #main :scope;
 !-- Because `main` is not initialized, the execution continues here.

-!-- This is an initialization byt the type is deducible.
+!-- This is an initialization but the type is deducible.
 #lab2 :scope scope: !-- `#lab2 scope:` would be right
     !-- code
 .